stevegrunwell/technical-debt/slides.md

 Note:

-If in doubt, lean on functionality within the programming language.
+* If in doubt, lean on functionality within the programming language.
 This is generally less prone to major breaking changes than the flavor of the week library or framework
+* If nothing else, plenty of great, well-tested libraries out there that are designed to do one thing exceedingly well.

 ---